Current Staff

 Charles Mwaniki

-An intriguing tale of an IT personnel yet an ambitious Visual Storyteller striving to accommodate his overrunning passion and reclaim his diligence from jump-cuts.
+An intriguing tale of an IT personnel yet an ambitious Visual Storyteller striving to accommodate his overrunning passion and secure his diligence from jump-cuts.

 Christine Gibson